isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 For :ischooklib:`libdhcp_radius.so` to operate properly in DHCPv4, :ischooklib:`libdhcp_host_cache.so` must also be loaded.
 The reason for this is somewhat complex.
-In a typical deployment, the DHCP clients send their packets via DHCP relay, which inserts certain Relay Agent Information options, such as ``circuit-id`` or ``remote-id``.
+In a typical deployment, DHCP clients send their packets via DHCP relay, which inserts certain Relay Agent Information options, such as ``circuit-id`` or ``remote-id``.
 The values of those options are then used by the Kea DHCP server to formulate the necessary attributes in the Access-Request message sent to the RADIUS server.
 However, once the DHCP client gets its address, it then renews by sending packets directly to the DHCP server.
-As a result, the relays are not able to insert their RAI options, and the DHCP server cannot send the Access-Request queries to the RADIUS server by using just the information from incoming packets.
+The relays cannot insert their RAI options at that point, and the DHCP server cannot send the Access-Request queries to the RADIUS server by using just the information from incoming packets.
 Kea needs to keep the information received during the initial Discover/Offer exchanges and use it again